This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What will happen:

 You will be awake during the procedure.
 You will lie on a table and put your feet in stirrups.
-Your caregiver may do a pelvic exam first to check for any problems.
+Your healthcare provider may do a pelvic exam first to check for any problems.
 An ultrasound or hysteroscope (tube with a light and a camera on the end) may be used before the procedure to see inside the uterus to find the best spot to get the tissue sample.
-Your caregiver will then insert a speculum into your vagina.
+Your healthcare provider will then insert a speculum into your vagina.
 This is the same tool used during a pap smear.
-The speculum allows your caregiver to see inside your vagina to your cervix.
+The speculum allows your healthcare provider to see inside your vagina to your cervix.
 He may need to numb your cervix.
-Your caregiver will insert a small tube into your vagina and cervix to remove a piece of tissue from the lining of your uterus.
+Your healthcare provider will insert a small tube into your vagina and cervix to remove a piece of tissue from the lining of your uterus.
 The tissue sample will be sent to a lab to be tested.

 After your procedure:

-Do not get up until your caregiver says it is okay.
-When your caregiver sees that you are okay, you may go home.
+Do not get up until your healthcare provider says it is okay.
+When your healthcare provider sees that you are okay, you may go home.

 CONTACT YOUR HEALTHCARE PROVIDER IF: